Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 that allows you to bump RxJS to version 6.0 even if you use one of the "old" syntaxes.

-The Angular team wrote a [complete document](https://docs.google.com/document/d/12nlLt71VLKb-z3YaSGzUfx6mJbc34nsMXtByPUN35cg/preview) to explain all this, it's a must read when you'll start your Angular{nbsp}6.0 migration.
+The Angular team wrote a [complete document](https://docs.google.com/document/d/12nlLt71VLKb-z3YaSGzUfx6mJbc34nsMXtByPUN35cg/preview) to explain all this, it's a must read when you'll start your Angular&nbsp;6.0 migration.

 ## i18n

-The big one for i18n is the upcoming possibility to have "runtime i18n", without having to be build the application once per locale.
+The big one for i18n is the upcoming possibility to have "runtime i18n", without having to build the application once per locale.
 This is not yet available (there are just prototypes for now), and it will need the Ivy renderer to work (continue reading to know what that is).
 So it will be probably a few weeks/months more before we can use it.